All Episodes

 I don't know.

-Are you are you trying to draw an analogy to the green card program to the new immigration bill that has been essentially gonna go anywhere, but that would grant amnesty to all the twelve million that are here illegally.
+Are you trying to draw an analogy to the green card program to the new immigration bill that has been essentially not going to go anywhere, but that would grant amnesty to all the 12 million that are here illegally?

 Well, anybody here with a green card would not receive amnesty.